Sample Jesse's Winter Lesson Worksheet

 3 "Who said I wanted to make it by seven?"
 Jesse grumbled under his breath.

-4 The horizon was just beginning to change from dark black to a steel gray tint.
+4 The horizon was just beginning to change from dark black to steel gray.
 The forecast had been for a sunny day, but the sky indicated otherwise.

 5 Jesse finished packing the last of his lunch and carried his gear out to the pickup.
 The snowmobile trailer was hitched to a blue Dodge.
 "Is there room in the box for my stuff, Dad?"